 Do YouTube Likes Affect Algorithmic Ranking?

 One of the most positive measures of viewer appreciation and involvement in the world of video content is YouTube likes.
-These encouraging indicators can provide developers and data analysts with important information.
+These indicators can provide developers and data analysts with important information.
 The data provided can determine content rankings once YouTube’s recommendation system is used.
-What can we infer from the data, though, and how precisely do likes affect the algorithm?
+What can we infer from the data, and how precisely do likes affect the algorithm?

 Positive Engagement as Interpreted by the Algorithm